Skip to main content

 NameRequiredDescriptionDefault

-pathYesAbsolute or relative directory path
+pathYesAbsolute or relative path to the project directory to scan.

-severity_thresholdNoMinimum severity to include
+severity_thresholdNoMinimum severity to include in results (default: info — all severities).

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?